lgpcappiello/lgpcappiello.github.io/consulting.md

 ### Graduate Quantitative Methods Center at UC Riverside
 #### July 2018 -- June 2019

-UCR GradQuant works with graduate students and postdoctoral research from all departments to provide assistance in quantitative and computational methods.
-As the lead consultant, I provided over 300 individual consultations.
-These were primarily research-focused but also included graduate-level course tutoring.
+<a href="https://gradquant.ucr.edu/" target="blank">UCR GradQuant</a> works with graduate students and postdoctoral research from all departments to provide assistance in quantitative and computational methods.
+Consultations were primarily research-focused but also included graduate-level course tutoring.
+While at GradQuant, I worked on problems related to all of my consultation offerings, as well as a number of problems related to SPSS, Stata, Excel, and general programming logic.
 I also developed and presented workshops, piloted the instructional labs program, and gave departmental seminars on statistics and statistical computing.
 Finally, I supervised and managed a team of part-time consultants.

 #### Consultation types offered:
 - Basic Statistics